michael-gann/buttery/readme.md

 ## Stretch Goals - Future Ideas

-- Search my recipes by ingredient
+- Search recipes
-- Recipes can be public/private to allow ability to share/modify recipes with other users
+- Recipes can be public/private to allow ability to share/modify recipes with other users?
 - comment/add notes to recipes
 - (Favorite sections?)
+- recipe categories

 # Routes